CSC301H-Fall2013/JuakStore/Install/readme.txt

 5. Set STATIC_URL = '/static/'

-6. Setup your database in the DATABASES setting
+6. Setup your database in the DATABASES setting.
+Use the information in settings.py on how to setup your database.
     Note: you will need to create a database yourself if not using sqlite3

+7. Change PROJECT_DIR to the following:
+    PROJECT_DIR = os.path.dirname(__file__)

-7. Add the following to urls.py:
+8. Add the following to urls.py:

     ...
     from django.conf.urls import patterns, include, url